eliatra/opensearch-k8s-operator/CONTRIBUTING.md

   - [Writing tests](#writing-tests)
     - [Functional tests](#functional-tests)

-# Contributing to the OpenSearch K8S Operator
+# Contributing to the Eliatra OpenSearch Kubernetes Operator (EOKO)

-The OpenSearch K8S Operator is a community project that is built and maintained by people just like **you**.
+The EOKO is a community project that is built and maintained by people just like **you**.
 We're glad you're interested in helping out.
 There are several different ways you can do it, but before we talk about that, let's talk about how to get started.

 ## First Things First